Search Our Website

 How much does a Fidelity Bond cost?

 This all depends on the buyer’s profile as well as the amount of insurance limit required along with other insurance terms and conditions outlined within the Fidelity Bond contract wording.
+Contact us for lowest fidelity bond cost that we can contractually guarantee.
 Regulatory driven Fidelity Bonds are typically inexpensive compared to other commercial insurance products when looking at the annual premium as a percentage of the insurance limit, which can be as low as 0.1% for a $1,000,000 aggregate limit.
 With that said, it is important for any buyer to ask themselves whether a cheap product would provide them with relevant risk management aside from checking the box with regulators.
 We encourage buyers to put themselves in the shoes of insurers and think about whether or not they would insure meaningful fraud risk of a counter-party for the premium that was quoted to them.

 Please note that the cost of fidelity bonds would vary depending on the complexity of the structure of the bond.
 For instance, the structure of a $1 million fidelity bond is much simpler than that of a $500 million fidelity bond, the latter requiring a quota share or tower structure between multiple insurers.